The Scar Free Foundation

 These have included a significant three year study into the psychological aspects of disfigurement and a study into the information needs of patients with disfigurement and visible loss of function.
 The Healing Foundation has also established a Chair of Tissue Regeneration at the University of Manchester for research into wound healing, tissue regeneration and repair, and in 2010 the award process was completed for the Healing Foundation UK Centres for Burns Research.
 The two sites, in Birmingham and Bristol will provide in international focus for clinically-driven, patient relevant research into all aspects of burns care from prevention, acute care and rehabilitation.
 Both of these major research initiatives have relevance to hand surgery patients of the future.

-More specifically, as a major proponent of research in hand surgery, the Healing Foundation awarded a two-year research fellowship in Hand Surgery (on Dupuytren's disease, which was completed in 2010.
+More specifically, as a major proponent of research in hand surgery, the Scar Free Foundation awarded a two-year research fellowship in Hand Surgery (on Dupuytren's disease, which was completed in 2010.

-Annually, the Healing Foundation and BSSH also jointly fund Student Elective Awards into all areas of hand surgery for medical students.
-All information on current funding is on the Healing Foundation website.
+Annually, the Scar Free Foundation and BSSH also jointly fund Student Elective Awards into all areas of hand surgery for medical students.
+All information on current funding is on the Scar Free Foundation website.